-There may be situations where it is necessary to have a Secondary JAMS Scheduler send MSMQ messages to the Primary JAMS Scheduler, and vice-versa.
-In an HA (highly-available) environment, MSMQ messages are sent to both schedulers by each scheduler by default, but permissions to allow this are not enabled and must be assigned manually.
+There may be situations where it is necessary to have a Secondary JAMS Scheduler send MSMQ messages to the Primary JAMS Scheduler and vice-versa.
+In an HA (highly-available) environment, MSMQ messages are sent to both Schedulers by each Scheduler by default, but permissions to allow this are not enabled and must be assigned manually.

 This is only necessary if the JAMS services are running under Local System.
-If the JAMS Services are running under a Domain account, simply make sure that the Domain account has access to each private queue.
+If the JAMS Services are running under a Domain account, make sure the Domain account has access to each private queue.

 The remote system only needs to be able to send messages to the local system.
 Therefore, only "Send Messages" permission is needed.
 No additional steps need to be taken.

 This configuration is useful for cases where both Primary and Secondary JAMS Schedulers are behind a Virtual IP (VIP).
 Since it will be transparent which JAMS Scheduler will be connected, it is important to be able to submit instructions to the Scheduler that is actively running.
 Adding this functionality will allow one Scheduler to concurrently send MSMQ Messages to the other.